-It must be underlined that, as Islamophobia partly rests on the racialisation of a religious minority in Western countries, this phenomenon does not only affect Muslims but also people who are perceived to belong to the Muslim community, mostly because of their ethnic origins.
-These strong sentiments on a religion and its perceived followers can then manifest themselves in different forms, 'in particular through negative general attitudes' such as expressing general negative opinions, stereotyping and perpetuating negative representations, 'but also to varying degrees, through discriminatory acts and through violence and harassment'.
+It must be underlined that, as Islamophobia partly rests on the racialisation of a religious minority in Western countries18, this phenomenon does not only affect Muslims but also people who are perceived to belong to the Muslim community, mostly because of their ethnic origins.
+These strong sentiments on a religion and its perceived followers can then manifest themselves in different forms, "in particular through negative general attitudes19" such as expressing general negative opinions. stereotyping and perpetuating negative representations, "but also to varying degrees, through discriminatory acts and through violence and harassment20."

 Many experts agree that various expressions of intolerance against Muslims and perceived Muslims have been increasing for the past years in Europe and the United States.
-The Arab American Institute's survey on American attitudes towards Arabs and Muslims highlighted that 'favorable attitudes have continued to decline - from 43% in 2010 to 32% in 2014 for Arabs; and from 35% in 2010 to 27% in 2014 for Muslims'.
+The Arab American Institute's survey on American attitudes towards Arabs and Muslims highlighted that "favorable attitudes have continued to decline - from 43% in 2010 to 32% in 2014 for Arabs; and from 35% in 2010 to 27% in 2014 for Muslims21."
 Recently, several studies have been published to assess and analyse diverse manifestations of Islamophobia in Western countries.
-For instance, Gallup World showed that, between 2008 and 2011, an important percentage of respondents in Italy, France, Germany, the United Kingdom, Canada and the United States considered that Western societies did not respect Muslims (from 28% in Italy to 52% in the U.S.).
-Zick, Küpper and Hövermann, when conducting a general study on intolerance and discrimination in Germany, the U.K., France, the Netherlands, Italy, Portugal, Poland and Hungary, highlighted that between 27% (Portugal) and 61% (Hungary) of respondents believed there were too many Muslims in their country while between 47% (the U.K) and 62% (Portugal) of respondents thought that Islam was a religion of intolerance.
+For instance, Gallup World showed that, between 2008 and 2011, an important percentage of respondents in Italy, France, Germany, the United Kingdom, Canada and the United States considered that Western societies did not respect Muslims (from 28% in Italy to 52% in the US)22.
+Zick, Küpper and Hövermann, when conducting a general study on intolerance and discrimination in Germany, the UK, France, the Netherlands, Italy, Portugal, Poland and Hungary, highlighted that between 27% (Portugal) and 61% (Hungary) of respondents believed

-&lt;sup>19 Bravo Lopez, 2011, p 558.
+16 Bravo Lopez, 2011, p.
+557.